cooleydw494/codemonkeys-docs/README.md

   - highly customized using Tailwind and SCSS
 - eslint is enforced

-I hope by architecting the docs in this way, to make it easy to keep up with the framework and prevent the docs from becoming a distraction.
-Editing the markdown alone is simple and fast.

-**Contribution Preferences**:
-I'll potentially accept PRs working on either the markdown content or the Vue app itself, but I'd rather not have PRs that make changes to both at the same time.
+**Please make PRs that only change either markdown content or the Vue app/styles, not both.**

-I'll highly prioritize updated markdown content over changes to the surrounding app/styles.

 ## 📝 Note About Sphinx